-Students with verified disabilities requesting accommodations should go directly to the classroom instructor to request the accommodation.
+In order for a student to receive disability accommodations under Section 504 of the Rehabilitation Act of 1973, he or she must schedule an individual meeting with their Faculty member before each semester or upon immediate recognition of the disability.
 It is the student's responsibility to inform the instructor of the disability and the type of accommodation needed.
 If the classroom instructor is unable to provide the accommodation, or if the instructor refuses the student's request, the student may request advocacy services from the Academic Dean.
-Students with disabilities should submit their documentation to the Registrar.